-In most homes the air conditioner isn’t used during the winter months.
+In most homes, the air conditioner isn’t used during the winter months.
 As you prepare to turn your AC back on to battle the summer heat, make sure your AC unit is in good working order.
 A properly working AC unit helps save on energy costs and keeps your home cooler.

-Regular maintenance of your air conditioning unit may extend the life of the equipment, improve air quality in your home and work more efficiently.
+Regular maintenance of your air conditioning unit may extend the life of the equipment, improve air quality in your home and work more efficient.
 Follow our handy spring checklist for AC maintenance based on the recommendations from the U.S. Energy Department.

 Replace the Air Filter